-Ellyn briefly attended the University of Tennessee Chattanooga before transferring and earning a BFA from Virginia Commonwealth University with an emphasis on printmaking and art education.
+Ellyn briefly attended the University of Tennessee Chattanooga before transferring and earning a BFA from Virginia Commonwealth University, with an emphasis on printmaking and art education.
 “I took a beginning course in printmaking as a freshman at UTC and really loved it.
 When I got to Virginia Commonwealth, it was great.
 VCU had a printmaking department and absolutely amazing equipment.
 I just fell in love with the whole process of making prints, particularly intaglio, because I love to draw.
 I did a lot of lithographs, too, because of the drawing.”

 Returning to her home town she enrolled at UTC to take additional course work, though the school did not offer an MFA.
-“George Cress, the head of the art school at the time, let me use the equipment.
-At first I’d pay for a class to make it official, but after a while he decided I didn’t have to pay if I was helping out around the department.
+“George Cress, the head of the art school at the time, let me use the printmaking equipment.
+At first I’d pay for a class to make it official, but after a while, he decided I didn’t have to pay if I was helping out around the department.
 In addition to more routine jobs, I printed editions for the professors.
 They would design the plate and I would print it.”

 “When I began doing the monoprints, I used to lay things down–torn strips of old phone book paper, for instance–and roll ink over them.
 I would lift that up, maybe roll back over it, wipe some ink out, and then use stencils.
-I started working in black and white and I remember the first time I saw the image the ripped paper had made; I thought, ‘Wow!
+I started working in black and white, and I remember the first time I saw the image the ripped paper had made.
+I thought, ‘Wow!
 That’s a landscape!”

-It wasn’t long before she was using color in her monoprints and her move toward painting was under way.
+It wasn’t long before she was using color in her monoprints, and her move toward painting was under way.
 “As I worked with increasingly complicated imagery and used more colors, the monoprints took more and more time to produce—really, they were paintings.”

 “I move elements around on the surface,” she says.
 “It’s all about balance for me—playing one thing off against another.
 My imagery is always moving around.”

 Ellyn soon found herself doing more and more painting, but in a style that echoed her experiences as a printmaker.
-She loves the way the monoprints look and seeks to rediscover those effects in her work.
+Still, she loves the way the monoprints look and seeks to rediscover those effects in her work.
 “Right now,” she says, “I’m trying to ‘print’ my paintings.
 By that I mean I’m doing them in layers like I did with the monoprints.
 I’m trying to use the whole process I used to use doing my monoprints.”

 Though she paints on both canvas and rigid supports, she often prefers to work on rugged surfaces like Masonite, which can stand up to multiple reworkings of the surface.
 Indeed, she says her method of making a painting remains fairly close to the way she produces monoprints, but with the difference that, since the surface isn’t used to make an impression on paper, the image isn’t done in reverse and is the final statement of the artist’s intentions.

-Her approach to nearly every aspect of painting is deeply influenced by her time as a print maker.
 “My backgrounds are often based on analogous colors with offsetting highlights.
 I suppose because of my printmaking background, I just naturally exploit the flatness of the surface plain.
 Analogous color is a useful part of doing that.”